antononcube/RakuForPrediction-blog/Articles/Chatnik-LLM-Host-in-the-Shell-Part-1.md

 ## Introduction

-["Chatnik"](https://raku.land/zef:antononcube/Chatnik) is a Raku package that provides Command Line Interface (CLI) scripts for conversing with multiple, persistent, Large Language Model (LLM) personas.
+["Chatnik"](https://raku.land/zef:antononcube/Chatnik) is a Raku package that provides Command Line Interface (CLI) scripts for conversing with multiple, persistent Large Language Model (LLM) personas.
-Files of the host Operating System (OS) are used to maintain persistency.
+Files of the host Operating System (OS) are used to maintain persistence.

 Most importantly, "Chatnik" does not try to entrench users in its own user experience (loop) for interaction with LLMs.
-Instead, it brings advanced LLM invocations and conversations into the Unix shell -- making them composable, integratable, and scriptable with existing workflows.
+Instead, it brings customizable LLM invocations and conversations into the Unix shell -- making them composable, integratable, and scriptable with existing workflows.

 In other words, the tag line "LLM Host in the Shell" should be understood as "LLMs, not as an app -- but as a Unix shell primitive."